chickencuber/PenguinBuilder/Docs/Block.md

 Creates an input of a specific type(other than menu's)
 ### Arguments
 * ID: the ID of the Input(make sure the id is __unique__ to other inputs)
-* type: the type of the value exepted
+* type: the type of the value excepted
     * string
     * number
     * boolean